masneyb/nexus-5-upstream/README.md

     issue was resolved by commit
     [fa94e48e13a1a ("regulator: core: Apply system load even if no consumer loads"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=fa94e48e13a1).

-- Other patches

-I have [another page up](OTHER_PATCHES.md) with some of my other kernel work that's not related to this Nexus 5 project.
+- I have [another page](OTHER_PATCHES.md) that describes some of my other kernel work that's not related to this Nexus 5 project.

 ## Working USB OTG